acnagy/chaos-scheduler/README.md

 # chaos-scheduler ☀🌧⚡⛅ vs. 💻✨

 The chaos scheduler is a non-preemptive priority-based scheduling algorithm which does unexpected things.
-It has two modes: Random, and Weather.
+It has four modes: Random, Weather - Static, Weather - Variable, and Shortest Job First.
 The goal here is to experiment, possibly with terrible ideas.

+### Definitions
+* Random: threads are prioritized... at [pseudo-random](https://golang.org/pkg/math/rand/)
+* Weather - Static: threads are prioritized based on a static latitude/longitude (Boston)
+* Weather - Variable: threads are prioritized based on the weather at a _generated_ latitude/longitude.
+The coordinates are generated based off of the thread id
+* Shortest Job First: threads are prioritized based on what should be the shortest running thread

+### Work
+Note: no real work is done here - these threads are executing a difficult job of sleeping for a pseudo-randomly generated period of nanoseconds

 ## Running

 ```
 -r    random mode               | bool  default: true
--w    weather mode              | bool  default: true
+-w    weather mode (static)     | bool  default: true
+-v    weather mode (variable)   | bool  default: true
--s    shortest-job-first mode   | bool  default: true
+-j    shortest-job-first mode   | bool  default: true
 -t    set size of threadpool    | int   default: 5
 -n    number of threads created | int   default: 10
 ```